US marketing name: Chrysalis

 Following description applies to S10-VT, except where indicated.

 S15: Launched at the 1996 Berlin Air Show; has a Rotax 914 engine and 20.00 m (65 ft 7½ in) wing span; two underwing hardpoints for sensor pods in law-enforcement or scientific research roles suitable for loads up to 65 kg (143 lb) each, including FLIR, night sun searchlights, video cameras, and environmental monitoring equipment being developed by Berlin Technical University's Geography Institute.
 Prototype (D-ESTE) registered 1996, but no record of completion.
 S15B, light surveillance version, based on S10-VT, was then due to enter service in 2002, followed by S15A advanced surveillance model in 2004; both sponsored by Deutsche Bundesstiftung Umwelt.
 First S10-VT (D-KGCR) shown at Berlin, June 2000 (and again in May 2002) as POC S15.
-Now superseded by S8-15 (which see).
+Now superseded by S15-8.

 S-UAV: Unpiloted surveillance conversion.
 One S10-V (N600V) used as testbed by Platforms International Corporation, Mojave, California.